-1. Begin first aid if qualified; do not move the victim unless life threatening.

-Notify the Camp Office /Health Officer immediately and have ranger crew representatives wait for EMS at Gate to direct appropriately to emergency.
+Begin first aid if qualified; if head/back injury suspected; do not move the victim unless life threatening.
+Notify the Camp Office /Health Officer immediately, they will have ranger crew representatives wait for EMS if called at Gate to direct appropriately to emergency.